 Scholarships and studentships

 A good Honours degree in History or an equivalent discipline.
-Other professional experience or qualifications comparable to degree standard would also be considered, e.g., an Honours degree or higher degree in a subject other than History, or professional qualifications of degree standard such as law, accountancy, management, or published work in a relevant field.
+Other professional experience or qualifications comparable to degree standard will also be considered.
+Examples might include law, accountancy, management, or published work in a relevant field.
 Every submission is considered on its own merits.

 Learn more about entry requirements